Revised November 14, 2013

 An Economic System is really and exclusively made up of Producers.
 The Producers create the Economic System and operate it.
-They create the survival and prosperity for the societies.
-Any non-producer or counter-producer activity is destructive to Economic Systems.
-The non-producers and counter-producers destroy survival and prosperity for themselves, Producers and societies.
+They create prosperity for the societies.
+Any non-producer or counter-producer activity is destructive to Economic Systems and prosperity.
+The non-producers and counter-producers destroy prosperity for themselves, Producers and societies.

-Producers are in or inside the workings of a pro-survival economic system.
+Producers are in or inside the workings of a prosperous economic system.
 They create and generate the energy for the economic system.
-They give it life and survival.
-They apply the rules of a pro-survival economic system.
+They give it life and prosperity.
+They apply the rules or Axioms of Economics to the economic system.
 The non-producers/counter-producers are outside of the economic system, they take the energy out of the system and destroy the system.
-They refuse to follow or use pro-survival rules or laws in economics.
-Economic systems with the presence of non-producers and counter-produces are Deflating Systems.
+They refuse to apply or use rules or the Axioms of Economics in economics.
+Economic systems with the presence of non-producers and counter-produces are receding systems.
 These economic systems sink into recessions and depressions.
-The non-producers and counter-producers take the life and survival out of an economic system.
+The non-producers and counter-producers take the life and prosperity out of an economic system.

 We will look at economic systems and review how they came into existence through the directed energy thrusts of the Producers.

 We have seen the evolution of how money value is created and backed.
 We have also seen the importance of maintaining a Constant Money Supply.
 Let’s review the evolution of the economic model.
 The economic model is a step by step evolution on how money is created and why it is important to maintain a Constant Money Supply.

 First: There are individuals in a group of people producing commodities, trades, goods and services.

 Second: The people in the group need and want each others commodities, trades, goods and services.

 Third: At first these commodities, trades, goods and services were exchanged in ratios to each other among the members of the group.
 This is called bartering.